ICanBoogie/Routing/README.md

 #### Before the action is executed

-The `ICanBoogie\Routing\Controller::action:before` event of class [Controller\BeforeActionEvent][] is fired before invoking `action()`.
+The event `ICanBoogie\Routing\Controller::action:before` of class [Controller\BeforeActionEvent][] is fired before the `action()` method is invoked.
 Event hooks may use this event to provide a response and thus cancelling the action.
 Event hooks may also use this event to alter the controller before the action is executed.